miso786/Raster-Magic/README.md

 Raster Magic Framework ( Work In Progress )

-A featherweight 2D engine built for PureBasic 6.40, designed to provide a clean, minimal and efficient foundation for small games, prototypes, and experimental tools.
+A featherweight 2D framework built for PureBasic 6.40, designed to provide a clean, minimal and efficient foundation for small games, prototypes, and experimental tools.

 Overview